aneshp92/yieldex-interview/README.md

 1. Start Application using maven runner `clean install spring-boot:run`
 2. Run /normalizeUsersAndMerchants to normalize data (found in postman collection below)
+3. Then you will have the data normalized and you can run any other endpoints you want

 # Postman Collection